How to Order Moulding Online in Brookfield, MA

 Bed Mould:

-The profile is very similar to the cove moulding, though it does have an extra profile that gives it a very different look.
-It also fits into the corner in a different way, setting in at an angle, leaving a small space behind it.
-This helps make it useful in masking irregularities in the joint between the wall and ceiling.
+The profile is very similar to the cove moulding, though it includes an extra profile that gives it a distinct appearance.
+It also fits into the corner in a different way, sitting at an angle and leaving a small space behind it.
+This feature helps make it useful for masking irregularities in the joint between the wall and ceiling.

 Crown:

-Crown mouldings are designed to go into corners, to give a more interesting shadow line.
-This is similar to the cove mouldings, bed mouldings, and cornice moulding.
-The crown moulding is different, both in its profile and its size.
-Its profile may incorporate a cove, or it may only have gentle curves.
+Crown mouldings are designed to go into corners to create a more interesting shadow line.
+This is similar to cove mouldings, bed mouldings, and cornice mouldings.
+However, crown mouldings differ in both their profile and size.
+Their profile may incorporate a cove or may consist only of gentle curves.

 Crown mouldings have been in use for an exceptionally long time.
 In some cases, their age is evident by their size and thickness.
-In a few rare cases, crown mouldings are difficult to match, due to its dimensions.
+In a few rare instances, crown mouldings can be difficult to match due to their unique dimensions.

 Stool Cap:

-Stool Cap is often called window sill, since it is what you see when you look at a window sill.
-It attaches to the subsill of the window, and both protects and dresses it up.
+Stool Cap is often called a windowsill since it is what you see when you look at a windowsill.
+It attaches to the subsill of the window and both protects and dresses it up

 Stop Moulding:

-Stop mouldings are used primarily on the inside of door and window jambs, so that the door will fit snugly into the jamb, without allowing light to pass through.
-It is often attached to a flat piece of jamb, so that there is no need to rout out a rabbet [i.e. a groove] to accept the door.
+Stop mouldings are used primarily on the inside of door andwindow jambsso that the door will fit snugly into the jamb, without allowing light to pass through.
+It is often attached to a flat piece of jamb, so there is no need to rout out a rabbet, or groove, to accept the door.

 Quarter Round Moulding: